Dr Andrew Thompson

 I am Head of the School of Humanities and Social Sciences.
 I studied sociology as both an undergraduate and postgraduate student, and was awarded my PhD from Bangor University.
 I have written widely on a range of issues in the broad field of political sociology, but most especially on nationalism.
 I am currently writing on what is often referred to as ‘temporary migration’, following a project which studied the experiences of individuals who had moved, over the last decade, from Poland to work in Wales.

-Head of the School of Humanities and Social Sciences, I am also the Faculty lead on postgraduate (taught and research) affairs.
+Head of the School of Humanities and Social Sciences.

 A.Thompson (with J.Lever & J.Porter) (2017) Labour, Mobility and Migration.
 Cardiff: University of Wales Press.

 A.Thompson (with P.Chaney & E.Royles) (eds) (2011) Contemporary Wales.
 Volume 21.
 Cardiff: University of Wales Press.

 A.Thompson (with G.Day & D.Dunkerley) (eds) (2006) Civil Society in Wales: People, Politics & Policy.
 Cardiff: University of Wales Press, p.
 353.

 A.Thompson (with G.Day) (2004) Theorizing Nationalism.
 London: Palgrave Macmillan, p.
 240.

 A.Thompson (with D.Dunkerley, L.Hodgson, S.Konopacki & T.Spybey) (2002) Changing Europe: Citizens, Nations and Cultures.
 London: Routledge, p.
 189.

 A.Thompson (with D.Dunkerley, L.Hodgson, S.Konopacki & T.Spybey) (2001) National and Ethnic Identity in the European Context.
 Lodz: University of Lodz Press.